wooseokyi/PowerApps-Samples/ai-builder/starter-kit/customer-satisfaction/README.md

 ![Customer details screen](media/customer-details.png "Customeretails screen")

-## Starter Kit Configuration Steps
+## Starter Kit configuration steps

 In this section, we'll configure the starter kit in your environment: